 Earth’s sixth mass extinction is currently underway.
 This is not the first time that animal life has caused an extinction event; it will, however, be the first time that one of Earth’s species can both see the event coming and recognize the hand it has played in the annihilation.
-In the face of such a prospect, many of us will want to join the plethora “do-something” campaigns that focus on changing individual lifestyles.
+In the face of such a prospect, many of us will want to join the myriad “do-something” campaigns that focus on changing individual lifestyles.
 These terminal burrowing efforts are completely understandable, but often equally ineffective.

 The “Zero Waste” initiative discussed in the Monday, September 9th, Daily Texan opinion forum is one such existential distraction.
 Zero waste movements aim to divert waste away from landfills and into allegedly more sustainable operations, such as recycling.
 UT’s zero waste initiative, according to sustainability coordinator Neil Kaufman, seeks to divert “90% of waste away from the landfill” by 2020, up from its current 40 percent diversion rate.